Skip to content

 NOTE: PN diodes such as Silicon or Germanium always have a sightly differing voltage drop, depending upon the manufacturer, the batch and other factors.

-Schottky Diodes are much more homogenous.
+Schottky Diodes are much more homogeneous.
 The main explanation for this is that these are formed by semiconductor to metal, rather than two types of differently doped semiconductor.

 As the forward voltage increases, the Current grows Exponentially.